nlopez98/SG_mitchondria_seq/README.md

 The pipeline runs the minimap2 algorithm on the sequencing libraries and allows one to determine the number of reads mapped to the reference genome and the mitochondrial genome (specifically).

+The seventh and eighth steps convert the sorted bam files into histograms that display the number of reads with each length, for data visualisation purposes.

 ## Setup

 1. Install nextflow